The Magic Cloak of Oz

 The Magic Cloak of Oz is a 1914 film directed by J. Farrell MacDonald.
 It was written by L. Frank Baum and produced by Baum and composer Louis F. Gottschalk.
 The film is an adaptation of Baum's 1905 novel, Queen Zixi of Ix.

 This was the second film of the Oz Film Manufacturing Company, following The Patchwork Girl of Oz.
 The film was followed by His Majesty, the Scarecrow of Oz.
+Additionally, it was the final Oz production released during Baum's lifetime before his death in 1919.

 Production

 The Magic Cloak of Oz had distribution problems, owing to the box office failure of The Patchwork Girl of Oz.
 Advertisements claimed that the film would be released September 28, 1914, by Paramount Pictures, but this apparently never occurred.
 It was eventually reduced from a five-reel film to two two-reel films known as The Magic Cloak and The Witch Queen.
 The current prints are assembled from these two films, and so the film is incomplete.
 All of its titles are missing, and The Magic Cloak title card, which is not in The Oz Film Manufacturing Company style, is used without any additional credits.
 Its only allusion to Oz is a title card's claim that the fairies of Burzee are "fairies of Oz".